aaren/thesis/chapters/04-waves.md

 following the release of the lock gate at $t=0$.

 We have performed a number of experiments.
-The wavefields for each run can be seen in #fig:all-wavefields.
+The wavefields for each run can be seen in @fig:all-wavefields.

 *[Aaron]: many more runs to consider but they need a little straightening up first.*